Technics SL-1210GR Complete Review And Hearing Test

-Honestly, I have no experience with the initial SL-1200 models apart from the puberty in the clubs, where by the morning I was convinced by DJs and vinyls that I’d be better off with them than home in bed.
-If things were to be, in a timely manner, worse, in the golden age of the SL-1200 model, I used a Pioneer turntable that I do not remember very well, but that does not matter.
-Then I did not consider myself an audiophile and I did not even try to detect the sound differences between the turntables or any other HI-FI component.
-At that time, it was important to listen to more records and enjoy music.
-I’m not saying that I do not do it now, but the perspective has changed a lot, and in the last few years I intensively listen to the turntable in my own system so I take the right to write how I know how to retrieve certain parallels.
+Honestly, I have no experience with the initial SL-1200 models apart from my youth in the clubs, where by morning I was convinced by DJs and vinyl that I’d be better off with them than at home in bed.
+To be honest, in the golden age of the SL-1200 model, I used a Pioneer turntable that I do not remember very well, but that does not matter.
+At that point, I did not consider myself an audiophile and I did not even try to detect the sound differences between the turntables or any other HI-FI component.
+At that time, it was more important to listen to records and enjoy music.
+I’m not saying that I do not do it now, but the perspective has changed a lot, and in the last few years I intensively listen to the turntable in my system so I claim the right to write how I know how to notice certain parallels.

-In the end, if you want to hear the natural sound from the turntable, it depends on a multiple factors, starting with the records, ie vinyl.
-Nowadays, when vinyl has returned to the big door and became a hit, we have bad releases more than ever.
-I’m talking about digital masters and digital postproduction that are transferred to vinyl only because they will be better sold out of the obsolete CD.
-Consequently, we have a lot of shit on vinyl for concrete money.
-No worse than listening to digital artifacts, otherwise so characteristic for a CDs, on a vinyl.
+In the end, if you want to hear the natural sound from the turntable, it depends on multiple factors, starting with the records, ie vinyl.
+Nowadays, when vinyl has returned to the limelight and became a hit, we have bad releases more than ever.
+I’m talking about digital masters and digital postproduction that are transferred to vinyl only because they will be sold better than obsolete CDs in the age of streaming music.
+Consequently, we have a lot of crap quality on vinyl for concrete money.
+No worse than listening to digital artifacts, otherwise so characteristic for CDs, on a vinyl.
 In this case, it is certainly better to buy a CD release because there is a huge possibility that it will sound better.
 If not a CD, then some audiophile hi-res audio track.

-But there is a big one IF here, and that’s says the next one – if you buy the right thing, analogously recorded, processed and transferred to vinyl – you enter a completely different world.
-Unfortunately, this real thing in today’s production often costs respectable money, so quality releases range from about 35 euros onwards.
-For example, for Kind of Blue, Miles Davis, in Mobile Fidelity Sound Lab release you will pay 90 $, while you will drop about 750 $ for the same title in Classic Record (out of print for a long time).
+But there is a big IF here, and that says the next one – if you buy the right thing, analogously recorded, processed and transferred to vinyl – you enter a completely different world.
+Unfortunately, this real thing in today’s production often costs respectable money, so quality releases range from about $40 and up.
+For example, for Kind of Blue, Miles Davis, in Mobile Fidelity Sound Lab release you will pay $90, while you will drop about $750 for the same title in Classic Record (out of print for a long time).

 Of course, the sound changed depending on the recording material itself, i.e. the record, but can generally describe it as calm and with no excess in the bandwidth.
 Technics SL-1210GR also showed as a turntable that achieves excellent timing and rhythm.

 Maybe the best example is the Yerba Buena Bounce, The Hot Club of San Francisco (Reference Recordings, 2011).
-Guitars, double basses, violins and other instruments, in lively gipsy jazz compositions, besides acting convincingly, harmoniously depicted the beauty of this musical genre.
+Guitars, double basses, violins, and other instruments, in lively gypsy jazz compositions, besides acting convincingly, harmoniously depicted the beauty of this musical genre.
 In other words, there was no overlap or masking, rather than transparent insight into the composition itself.

-Perhaps the biggest surprise came at the time of listening to Schubert’s 8th symphony (Rafael Kubelik, Symphonie-Orchestra, Des Bayerischen Rundfunks – Audite, 2005) when I heard how the dynamics was transferred.
+Perhaps the biggest surprise came at the time of listening to Schubert’s 8th symphony (Rafael Kubelik, Symphonie-Orchestra, Des Bayerischen Rundfunks – Audite, 2005) when I heard how the dynamics were transferred.
 This also applies to micro and macro dynamics.
-In the first paragraph, except that the composition spreads well on the sound stage, otherwise very well defined, I could feel the calm character and fluidity of the notes, which very quickly translate into a powerful dynamic deflection.
-There are more such a sudden transition in this pharagraph, but also subtle shifts of a fiddle bow on the strings, as well as the sound of the brass section.
-Such a upward and downward movement, with the persuasiveness of instruments and dynamics, in fact depicts the life of the composition and tends to create the illusion of listening in the concert hall.
+In the first movement, except that the composition spreads well on the sound stage, otherwise very well defined, I could feel the calm character and fluidity of the notes, which very quickly translate into a powerful dynamic deflection.
+There is such a sudden transition in this movement, but also subtle shifts of a fiddle bow on the strings, as well as the sound of the brass section.
+Such an upward and downward movement, with the persuasiveness of instruments and dynamics, depicts the life of the composition and tends to create the illusion of listening in the concert hall.

 When you hear something like this, when you understand what you are doing, then you do not want to place old, worn records on this turntable, but looking at how to get an even better release because you want to hear more.